amanullahmd12/EnrollEase/README.md

 - **JavaFX and Swing:** These Java frameworks are utilized for creating the graphical user interface, providing an appealing and interactive design.
 - **MySQL:** The robust MySQL database system is used for storing and managing the application's data securely.

-## Contributions

-We warmly welcome contributions from the open-source community to enhance and expand Eroll-Ease.
-Whether you're a Java developer, JavaFX expert, database guru, or a tester, your contributions will play a vital role in making this system even better.

 ## Installation and Usage

 To get started with Eroll-Ease, refer to the detailed installation instructions and user documentation in the repository's Wiki section.
 Feel free to explore, fork, and submit pull requests to make Eroll-Ease an even more powerful and efficient Course Registration System.

-## Thank You

-Thank you for your interest in Eroll-Ease!
-Let's collaborate and make academic life more convenient and organized for students, faculty, and administrators.
-Happy coding! 🚀